dciccale/Andamio.js/README.md

 #### Why?

-This mini framework aims to be as lightweight as posible while providing the boilerplate code (and a bit more) for a Backbone.js single page app, leaving out many other features that other frameworks add which I consider not that essential.
+This mini framework aims to be as lightweight as posible while providing the boilerplate code (and a bit more) for a Backbone.js single page app.

 ## Documentation